buzzer-re/buzzer-re.github.io/_posts/2025-08-16-PlayStation-5-ELF-Injection.markdown

 }
 ```

-Using the Kernel RW primitives, and the `proc` offset, we can easily extract this specific structure from the PS5's kernel and patch it, since it's mapped into a RW segment (Writing into R-only segment is also possible with DMA/MMMIO, but this is a topic for another article).
+Using kernel R/W primitives and the `proc` offset, we can easily extract this specific structure from the PS5's kernel and patch it, since it’s mapped into a read-write (RW) segment.
+(Writing into read-only segments is also possible using DMA/MMIO, but that’s a topic for another article.)

-With this, the process already userland `root` capabilities, we can even say that the process is `jailbroken`.
+With this, the process already has userland root capabilities we could even say that the process is jailbroken.

 # Request usermode executable memory